Sorry, you need to enable JavaScript to visit this website.

 How does Nestlé bottle water sustainably?

 Wherever we bottle water, we implement water-saving practices, and monitor how much we use to ensure there is no negative impact on local watersheds and aquifers, and that these replenish naturally.
-As proof of this, we will certify all of our factories using the robust Alliance for Water Stewardship standard by 2025.
+As proof of this, we have committed to certifying all Nestlé Waters & Premium Beverages sites to the AWS certification.
+AWS certification encourages improved water management practices, directly supporting the reduction of negative impacts from water discharges in water bodies, water scarcity and water usage.
+We can report that by the end of 2025, the total number of Nestlé Waters & Premium Beverages AWS-certified sites was 39.

 We work closely with local communities to ensure that people’s access to water is unaffected.
 Nestlé strongly believes that water is a human right.
 In many cases, we provide access to water and sanitation to local communities near our factories, and develop shared social, economic and environmental initiatives.